-The exam is administered in two parts over two consecutive days.
-The first day typically centers on the Theory section and is closed book (no notes).
-The second day typically centers on the Application section; one page of notes (two-sided) is allowed.
-Students are permitted to use a hand calculator for these exams.
+The exam is administered in two parts over four consecutive days.
+The first day typically centers on the Theory portion and is closed book (1-page notes allowed).
+It is administered in-person, extending eight hours.
+The second-to-fourth days typically center on the Application portion and is a take-home exam for which students will perform statistical analysis on some given dataset(s).
+Students are permitted to use a hand calculator for the Theory portion and any statistical software for the Application portion.

-Students who do not pass the Qualifying Exam are allowed to retake the exam when it is offered the next year.
+Students who do not pass the Qualifying Exam may choose to retake the exam the following January.
 These students are encouraged to meet with their Faculty Advisor and the Biostatistics Program Director to determine appropriate steps to improve their performance.
 Students who do not pass the Qualifying Exam after two attempts may not continue in the PhD program.